DigiChic/HR-Analytics/README.md

 ## Results and findings

--Insights from the analysis
+- Insights from the analysis

--This graphical representation provides insights into employee demographics and attrition data.
+- This graphical representation provides insights into employee demographics and attrition data.

--Major KPIs at a glance
+- Major KPIs at a glance

 1. Total Employees: there are 1470 employees in the dataset and 1,233 are active employees.
 2. Attrition Count: 237 employees have left the company.